General Information Safety @ Sea Fun Stuff Resources

 Latitude - The number of degrees off course allowed a guest at the helm.

-Life preserver - A mildewed device for emergency use, stowed under the
+Life preserver - A mildewed device for emergency use, stowed under the extra lines and anchors.

 Lubber line - Two or more guests waiting to get ashore.